dbaelz/adbons/README.md

 Development
 -------------
-adbons is a Python 3 command line tool.
+adbons is a Python 3.5 (and above) command line tool.
 Any suggestions, bug reports or pull requests are very much appreciated.

 License
 -------------